canonical-web-and-design/tutorials.ubuntu.com/tutorials/lxd/use-cuda-within-lxd/use-cuda-within-lxd.md

 ## Test CUDA within LXD
 Duration: 3:00

-With everything install and configured, it's now time to test CUDA from within LXD.
+With everything installed and configured, it's now time to test CUDA from within LXD.

 Running `bandwidthTest`, for example should produce output like this: